Lindharden/DISCO2-module-template/README.md

 - `set_result_num_images(int num_images)`: Adjusts the total number of images in the result batch.
 - `append_result_image(unsigned char *data, size_t data_size)`: Appends an image to the batch, including size prefixing.

+#### Error Utilities

+For reporting errors, the utilities provide:

+- `signal_error_and_exit(uint16_t error_code)`: Communicates the error code to the main process and exits with failure.

+It is recommended to define your own custom error codes (values between 1-99) in the `ERROR_CODE` enum defined at the top of the module template.
+This helps clearify what each error code mean for future diagnostics.

 ## Providing Custom Parameters